FChrisF/LLCL-samples/README.md

 3. because of the TTrayIcon component, this sample can't be compiled with the standard VCL with the old versions of Delphi (i.e. before Delphi 2006)
+4. PNG images support included into the LLCL Delphi version, while not into the standard VCL one.